coolya/some-modelix-samples/README.md

      For more details, also see the [`spa-dashboard-angular` README.md](spa-dashboard-angular/README.md) for details.

-     Note: Requires an openAPI implementation to obtain model knowledge from.
+     Note: Requires an OpenAPI implementation to obtain model knowledge from.

   6. **'Real-time' collaboration web application**